harryjms/nandos-test/README.md

 # Nando's code test

-This is my solution to the Mars rover code test for Nando's.
-This task took around 3 hours to complete.
+This is my solution to the Mars rover code test for Nando's 🚀

+This task took around 3 hours to complete

 ## Installation